CarlosIgreda/Awesome-Books/README.md

 # 📖 Awesome books <a name="about-project"></a>

-In this project, we will build a basic website using medium-fidelity wireframes to create a UI, that allows users to add/remove books from a list.
-We achieved that by using JavaScript objects and arrays.
-We needed to dynamically modify the DOM and added basic events.
+In this project, We will take the Awesome books application and convert it into a fully functional website.
+We will refactor the project to add three new sections on top of the two sections you have already completed: Books list (done), Add book form (done), a new Contact info section, a Navigation bar, and a Footer.
 We will be using them in all Microverse projects and most likely in my future job as well, so it is important to know them!

 ## 🛠 Built With <a name="built-with"></a>